Ontario drops five-day isolation guideline for COVID-19

 Ontario's top doctor says people who test positive for COVID-19 no longer have to isolate for five days but should stay home until their fever clears and their symptoms have improved for at least 24 hours.

-Moore says the province is moving away from COVID-19-specific guidance in favour of an "all-virus approach," meaning the guidelines apply to other illnesses such as the flu.
+Moore says the province is moving away from COVID-19-specific guidance in favour of al ``all-virus approach,'' meaning the guidelines apply to other illnesses such as the flu.

 Appointments will be available through the province's vaccine portal starting at 8 a.m.
 Thursday, the province said.
 Parents can also book appointments for their children through their local public health units, participating pharmacies or health-care providers.